 I got married at 26 to Dovid, the son of a prominent NY family who owned a large medical supply company.
 After only a few weeks, the abuse began.
 He was physically and verbally abusive, and often threw me out of our apartment.
 At first, my parents pointed to the vast amount of money spent for our wedding and asked me to try to work it out.
 When the abuse escalated, they recanted and supported my desire to leave.
 I walked out seven months after I stood with Dovid under the Chuppah.
 I thought the Get pr

 Ta’anit Esther, the Fast of Esther, marked International Agunah Day, the purpose of which is to publicize the plight of Agunot, “chained” women who are not able to obtain a Get, a religious divorce, from their husbands.

 The name “Esther” is related to the Hebrew word “hester,” meaning hidden.
 For nine years, Esther guarded the secret of her religious and familial heritage.
 As the Talmud notes, she “hid her words.”
 The Purim story heroine was thus kept silent.

 How does this connect to this International Agunah Day?

 Like Esther, the voices of Agunot have been hidden and silenced.
 Con

 In what is being hailed an unprecedented decision, Rabbanut Av Beis Din Dayan Shlomo Shapira has ruled a husband must give his wife a get after it was proven he was guilty of harshly abusing his wife psychologically.
 The Beis Din said this type of torture is viewed no less seriously than physical abuse.

-It is reported that to date, a Beis Din would not take psychological or verbal
+It is reported that to date, a Beis Din would not take psychological or verbal abuse into consideration.

 Rabbi Michael Whitman